SegiH/You2Me/README.md

 # You2Me

 NOTE: This code is no longer being maintained!
-Please see My other project called You2Me-Ionic
+Please see my other project called You2Me-Ionic

 Please see INSTALL.md for installation instructions.